 Here’s what you need to know before you go:

 1. Bring a quarter.
 One of the first things you’ll notice at Aldi is the only way to get a cart is to insert a quarter into the handle and unlock it.
 You’ll get your quarter back when you put the cart away, which is incredibly effective at keeping the parking lot clean and avoiding the need for an extra employee to chase them down.
-I try to always have a quarter in my wallet, but when I do forget, I just run in and a cashier changes a dollar (or smaller coins) for me.
+I try to always have a quarter in my wallet, but when I do forget, I just run in, and a cashier changes a dollar (or smaller coins) for me.

 2. Be prepared to bag your own groceries.
 Another huge difference is that the cashier does not bag your groceries for you.
 (Another way that they limit the number of employees needed in each store so they can keep prices down.)
 Instead, they’ll scan your groceries and load them back into a cart at the end of the lane.
 You leave your original cart with the cashier and push the one they’ve filled to the store counter to bag your groceries.
-Aldi brand grocery bags are awesome, and at pennies each, I buy them when I need them and just reuse them again and again.
+Aldi brand grocery bags are awesome, and at pennies each, I buy them when I need them and reuse them repeatedly.

 4. Make a list, but know that you won’t find everything you need.
 If I’m not sure whether Aldi contains a specific item I’m looking for, I’ll add it to my list anyway.
 When I’m done, I move over any items I didn’t find to my Walmart shopping list.

-5. Always stock up on the things that’s on special buy.
+5. Always stock up on the things that are on special buy.
 Okay, this is true at any store, but the Aldi sale prices are SO good that I really make this a habit now.
 I’ve seen eggs as low as $0.29/dozen (with a limit of 6 per shopper), grapes for $0.99/bag, etc. I stock up on pantry items when they’re on sale, but my kids also know that we’ll buy extra of whatever produce is on sale each week in addition to the items that are on our list.

 My most recent Aldi shopping trip